 Information for universities:

 Proposals for new studentships are developed by National Gallery or Bowes Museum staff (as co-supervisors) together with a named university partner (as principal supervisor) and are chosen on their academic strengths and clear support for the National Gallery’s or the Bowes Museum’s research objectives.
 We welcome expressions of interest and project ideas from any UK university.
-The deadline for applications for the next round of projects will be late 2018.

 For more information about partnering with the National Gallery, advice on potential internal collaborators and guidance for applications contact Marika Spring, firstname.lastname@example.org.